Music of New Orleans: Second line

 The use of brass marching bands came long before jazz music through their use in the military, though in New Orleans many of the best-known musicians had their start in brass marching bands performing dirges as well as celebratory and upbeat tunes for New Orleans jazz funeral processions from the 1890s onward.
 The tradition drove onward with musicians such as Louis Armstrong, Henry "Red" Allen and King Oliver.
 The presence of marching bands lives on today in New Orleans, with musicians such as the Marsalis family doing some of their earliest work in such bands.

 Much of New Orleans music today owes its debt to the early marching bands, even those marching bands which predate the birth of jazz music.
 In the late 19th century marching bands would often march through the streets of the city in second line parades.
-Some of the earliest bands originated from the Tremé neighborhood, and the city gave birth to such bands as the Excelsior, Onward and Olympia brass bands.
+Some of the earliest bands originated from the Treme and Algiers neighborhoods, and the city gave birth to such bands as the Excelsior,Algiers Brass Band, Onward and Olympia brass bands.
 The Onward and Olympia bands each have sustained incarnations that continue performing to this day.
 Modern examples of the brass band tradition can be heard in the playing of groups like the Dirty Dozen Brass Band, or the Rebirth Brass Band founded by Phillip "Tuba Phil" Frazier, Keith Frazier, and Kermit Ruffins.

 The history of the marching band in New Orleans is a rich one, with the various bands performing at virtually every major social event the city has to offer.
 They perform at funerals, picnics, carnivals and parades.
 The relationship between jazz bands and brass bands is one of co-influence.
 Jazz bands of this era began to go beyond the confines of the 6/8 time signature the marching bands utilized.
 Instead, New Orleans jazz bands began incorporating a style known as "ragging"; this technique implemented the influence of ragtime 2/4 meter and eventually led to improvisation.
 In turn, the early jazz bands of New Orleans influenced the playing of the marching bands, who in turn began to improvise themselves more often.
 Again, yet another indication that jazz music is symbolic of freedom.